luffyzc/meteorjs_app_store/README.md

 This only takes roughly 10 minutes total.
 And you will have a fully functional app store!
 - Install [nodejs](https://nodejs.org/en/)
 - Install [Meteor](https://www.meteor.com/install)
-- Start a terminal, execute command `meteor run`. this will install mongoDB, and do the necessary bootstrapping, starting nodejs server etc for you all in one command.
+- Start a terminal, execute command `meteor run`.
+This will install mongoDB, and do the necessary bootstrapping, starting nodejs server etc for you all in one command.
 - This may take a little a few minutes, you will need to type your password if you are running mac.
-Eventully you should see this in your terminal `App running at: http://localhost:3000/`
+Eventully you should see this line in your terminal `App running at: http://localhost:3000/`.
+This means everything is good, your starting project is ready.
 - Browse to localhost:3000 you should see the starting project ![App Store](https://github.com/newjs/meteorjs_app_store/blob/master/images/appstore.png "Meteor App Store").